-- A change to the infrastructure vendor, such as the change of a hosting or cloud provider, or a migration to a virtual environment.
-Here we have to find compatibility with a new software platform or software environment.
-The risk is not all software can be installed on every type of infrastructure, and replacement might also not be available.
-Often software needs to be rewritten for new infrastructure.
+- A change to the infrastructure vendor, such as changing a hosting or cloud provider or migrating to a virtual environment.
+Here, we have to find compatibility with a new software platform or software environment.
+The risk is that not all software can be installed on every type of infrastructure, and replacement might also not be available.
+Often, software needs to be rewritten for new infrastructure.

 - A change to the operating system.
-Similar to the infrastructure vendor change, you are likely to struggle with finding all of the replacement software.
-You can mitigate this by virtualizing old software or emulation.
-The most significant issue might arise for users when they are trying to learn and adapt to the new working environment.
+Similar to the infrastructure vendor change, you will likely struggle with finding all the replacement software.
+You can mitigate this by virtualising old software or emulation.
+The most significant issue might arise when users try to learn and adapt to the new working environment.

 - A change to data storage.
 Depending on the level of integration with application software (whether it is a database or general-purpose storage), data storage might evolve into any type of migration, including rewriting applications.
-The main concern nevertheless is to find a common data format that will either facilitate the transition, or become the target format for the new storage.
+Nevertheless, The main concern is finding a standard data format that will either facilitate the transition or become the target format for the new storage.

 How to perform software migration?

-Now that we know how to prepare for successful migration we need to understand what can happen in a real-world scenario, i.e. what might fail and how to act against this failure.
-Even the most diligent planning and investigation process cannot predict the future, and thus additional attention must be present during the migration process itself.
+Now that we know how to prepare for successful migration, we need to understand what can happen in a real-world scenario, i.e. what might fail and how to act against this failure.
+Even the most diligent planning and investigation process cannot predict the future; thus, additional attention must be present during the migration process.

 - The documentation accompanying existing software and processes might be inaccurate or outdated.
 Dividing the process into stages enables you to act case by case with such scenarios.
-More importantly, you should have a good understanding of the organisation’s actual needs, in order to find the best solutions to the confusion created by bad documentation.
+More importantly, you should understand the organisation’s actual needs well to find the best solutions to the confusion created by bad documentation.
 Reshaping the software and finding alternatives can support this process.

 - The new software might be underperforming when configured for use in your organisation.
-When this happens, it should be resolved as soon as possible because having installed additional components, you will find it harder to investigate performance issues.
+When this happens, it should be resolved as soon as possible because, having installed additional components, you will find it harder to investigate performance issues.
 Do not neglect gathering statistics and monitoring error logs.
-Addressing even minor infrastructure errors will greatly reduce the chance for your migration to fail due to performance issues.
+Addressing even minor infrastructure errors will greatly reduce the chance of your migration failing due to performance issues.

-- Synchronisation issues might occur when some of your old software is producing multiple sets of data, which your new system cannot handle.
-During this intermittent period when you have to maintain both old and new infrastructure, you might underestimate the quantity and frequency of the synchronization required.
-To remedy this, synchronize using batches, filter out unnecessary data or switch your focus to migrating key systems first.
+- Synchronisation issues might occur when some of your old software produces multiple sets of data, which your new system cannot handle.
+During this intermittent period, when you have to maintain both old and new infrastructure, you might underestimate the quantity and frequency of the synchronisation required.
+To remedy this, synchronise using batches, filter out unnecessary data or switch your focus to migrating key systems first.

 - Some infrastructure changes might not support parts of your business logic implementation.
 This might be a particular problem with cloud and virtual environments.
-Providers can update their services and software at their discretion, and this might leave you with an implementation issue.
+Providers can update their services and software at their discretion, which might leave you with an implementation issue.
 This issue is easily resolved when you can use some replacement technology from your provider.
-However, it is good practice to always have an environment available of unconstrained technology that is ready to be integrated.
+However, it is good practice always to have an environment of unconstrained technology ready to be integrated.
 Doing this makes the migration process economically feasible.

 - Suboptimal license usage can lead to a lower level of availability of your new infrastructure.
-Some software services are licensed per user, and per session and others use different methods that can be optimized by your software.
-Your software vendor might not disclose every aspect of guarding the correct license usage, and your production environment might be impacted by a shortage of ready to allocate access permissions.
-Modify your client’s software to find the most economically justifiable policy of license utilization.
-If this is not possible, prepare for an account sharing scheme.
+Some software services are licensed per user and session, and others use different methods that your software can optimise.
+Your software vendor might not disclose every aspect of guarding the correct license usage, and your production environment might be impacted by a shortage of ready-to-allocate access permissions.
+Modify your client’s software to find the most economically justifiable policy of license utilisation.
+If this is not possible, prepare for an account-sharing scheme.

 - An inadvertent data loss resulting in missing information or application malfunctioning might occur.
 Some new software installations and deployment practices rely on the recreation of environmental and data structures.
-This will be impacted by the loss of user data and configuration.
-Assuming you perform backups, it is a good idea to maintain them in a format suitable for new infrastructure, and supplement your deployment strategy with full data and configuration recovery.
+The loss of user data and configuration will impact this.
+Assuming you perform backups, it is a good idea to maintain them in a format suitable for new infrastructure and supplement your deployment strategy with full data and configuration recovery.
 Document any misconfiguration that can happen due to missing or incomplete data to ease troubleshooting in the future.
-Be ready to deliver a backup environment that is synchronized with production.
-This can buy you time when resolving data corruption in the original environment.
+Be ready to deliver a backup environment that is synchronised with production.
+This can save you time when resolving data corruption in the original environment.

 - Poor data quality might be discovered.
-It is sometimes not possible to scan and validate all of the data stored on the original infrastructure.
+It is sometimes impossible to scan and validate all the data stored on the original infrastructure.
 During data migration, the target system might not accept the level of data quality your data meets.
-You may be forced to limit the utilization of data or provide some transformation that will improve it.
-However, you might have to resort to manual data fixes and improvement completed by a competent entity.
+You may be forced to limit data utilisation or provide some transformation to improve it.
+However, you might have to resort to manual data fixes and improvements completed by a competent entity.

 - Poor testing could also occur.
-Relying on actual users and software automated tests to carry out software tests might not be sufficient for providing proper verification of future infrastructure.
-Some rare edge cases and limited knowledge on the workings of current infrastructure contribute to sudden failure while using the new software.
-Be sure to have an accessible issue reporting system to be notified on the issues early on, and fix them while their quantity is manageable.
+Relying on actual users and automated software tests to carry out software tests might not be sufficient to verify future infrastructure properly.
+Some rare edge cases and limited knowledge of the workings of the current infrastructure contribute to sudden failure while using the new software.
+Be sure to have an accessible issue reporting system to be notified of the issues early on and fix them while their quantity is manageable.